CARES Act COVID-19 Emergency Funding Program

 How do I apply?

 Please complete the online application form to request funding and submit supporting documentation.
 To confirm your eligibility for funding, the Office of Financial Aid must have a copy of your FAFSA on file.
 If you have not already submitted your FAFSA for the current academic year, you must file the FAFSA online or via the myStudentAid app on IOS or Android.
 Please use G02890 as your school code.
-If you are not FAFSA eligible, please continue with the application and indicate that at the bottom of page one.

 Frequently Asked Questions